joao-esteves/LPOO1617_T5G13/README.md

 + Click or touch the left half of the screen to move the piece to the left, click or touch the right half to move it right.
 + On phone, rotate the phone left or right to rotate the piece and shake it forwards and backwards to drop the piece harder.

+### Score

++ When a line is completed and cleared, the top left counter is incremented.